Sudanese woman who had faced execution for conversion arrives in U.S.

 MANCHESTER N.H.
 A Sudanese woman who was sentenced to death for converting from Islam to Christianity, then detained after her conviction was quashed, arrived in the United States on Thursday.

-"We are so tired," Wani told reporters at Manchester airport.
-"The ordeal is over."
+Mariam Yahya Ibrahim was scheduled on Thursday evening to arrive in Manchester, New Hampshire, where she has relatives, her brother-in-law Gabriel Wani said in a phone interview.

-Ibrahim smiled and waved to the crowd of about three dozen supporters, but she did not speak publicly.
+"I'm very happy," Wani said as he waited for Ibrahim to arrive at Manchester airport.
+"I have been waiting for this for a long time."

-Since leaving Sudan after her sentence and detention triggered international outrage, Ibrahim had been in Rome, where she met with Pope Francis along with her husband and two children.
+Since leaving Sudan after her sentence and detention triggered international outrage, Ibrahim has been in Rome, where she met with Pope Francis along with her husband and two children.

 She first touched down in the United States at Philadelphia International Airport, where she briefly met with that city's mayor, Michael Nutter.